-BitMEX (derived from the Bitcoin Mercantile Exchange) is one of the most popular and yet, one of the most misunderstood exchanges currently in the cryptosphere.
+In our BitMEX review (derived from the Bitcoin Mercantile Exchange) we are talking about one of the most popular and yet, one of the most misunderstood exchanges currently in the cryptosphere.
 It’s a Bitcoin futures exchange and it’s mainly aimed at very advanced traders and or crypto speculators.

 Started in 2014 by Arthur Hayes, Samuel Reed, and Den Delo, BitMEX is a Hong Kong-based margin trading exchange.
 It provides its customers with the possibility of trading leveraged positions with coins placed on margin.